jkeohan/rctr-8-2-21/labs/w03d05/traffic_light.md

 ```
 </details>

+#### TrafficLight Component

 - Create a `TrafficLight` Component which will be used to render all 3 traffic lights
 - It will receive a prop called `color` and render the color using a style tag: **style={{ background: props.color }}**
-- Keep in mind that all 3 Components will be passed black as this is the starting color for each `Trafficlight`
+- Keep in mind that all 3 Components will need to run some conditional logic that determines if it should render a `black` background or the color that it represents.
+- **HINT**: A Ternary Operator is a good use case to use for the conditional logic.

 #### App Component